nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     by NFS clients.
 Enable_CLNT_AllOps_Stats can be enabled or disabled dynamically via ganesha_stats.

+Mem_Stats_Disable(bool, default false)
+    Whether to collect per-component memory allocation statistics.
+When true, capture is disabled and ``ganesha_stats mem_stats show`` reports zero for every counter.
+Use ``ganesha_stats mem_stats status`` to see whether capture is active or inactive.
+Unlike most stat toggles in this section, this option is read at daemon startup only; changing it requires a restart (it is not applied on SIGHUP config reload).

 Short_File_Handle(bool, default false)
     Whether to use short NFS file handle to accommodate VMware NFS client.
     Enable this if you have a VMware NFSv3 client.
 VMware NFSv3 client has a max